rhaiscript/book/src/language/doc-comments.md

 Disabling Doc-Comments
 ----------------------

-Doc-comments can be disabled via the `Engine::set_doc_comments` method.
+Doc-comments can be disabled via the `Engine::enable_doc_comments` method, passing an argument of `false`.